 Sleeping peacefully and waking up well rested are never guaranteed.
 For many, the process of falling—and staying—asleep is full of anxiety and frustration.
 If you struggle to find a good night’s rest, it may be time to explore the science behind sleep.
-Learn how cognitive therapy for insomnia and other research-backed methods can improve your rest, your health, and your quality of sleep.
+Learn how cognitive behavioral therapy for insomnia and other research-backed methods can improve your rest, your health, and your quality of sleep.

 Sleep Reset uses clinically proven methods to address sleep challenges from every angle.
 Created in partnership with top behavioral sleep medicine and sleep psychology experts from institutions including Stanford University and the University of Arizona, Sleep Reset uses cognitive behavioral therapy for Insomnia (CBT-I) to address sleep challenges from multiple angles.

 Solving sleep concerns isn’t as easy as a single method or routine.
 Clinical sleep techniques address behavioral, psychological and even educational components of sleeplessness.